Want to manage more clients in less time? With automated billing processes, you can focus on growing your business.

 - Give your customers options with online credit card transactions

-Your clients should have a reliable system that enables them to pay quickly and easily.
-That way, your only concern is how to bring new business in.
+Moreover, your clients should have a reliable system that enables them to pay quickly and easily.
+That way, your only concern is how to bring new business in and nurture those existing client relationships.
 No more worrying about whether the payments that should already be made are on their way.

 3. Stay on Top of Late Payments with Automatic Reminders